How to dress and undress your baby

 Check how warm your baby is

-You can quickly judge your baby's body temperature by putting your hand on their tummy or chest.
-If they are warm there, then they are warm enough.
+You can check your baby's body temperature by putting your hand on their tummy or chest.
+If it feels warm, they are warm enough.

-Don't judge your baby's temperature by their hands or feet as these will often be cold, especially in the first few weeks after birth.
+Do not go by the temperature of your baby's hands or feet.
+These often feel cold, especially in the first weeks after birth.

-Some clothing items are not safe for babies and can be a suffocation risk.
+Some types of clothes are not safe for babies and can be a choking risk.
+For example, do not use clothes with drawstrings or hats with cords or strings.

 How to dress your baby